TimvanScherpenzeel/gltf-to-usdz-research/README.md

 sudo xcode-select --switch /Applications/Xcode-beta.app
 ```

-- Install Cmake and QT
+- Install Cmake and QT.
+If you get any [issues](https://github.com/TimvanScherpenzeel/gltf-to-usdz/issues/1) during compiling or installing you might have to install QT5.

 ```
 brew install cmake
 brew install qt@4
 ```

-If you get any issues during compiling or installing you might have to install QT5.

 - Install PyOpenGL